Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 Searches on the BOP inmate locator can be done using the inmate’s BOP register number (when available), their name, and other simple information (such as age and gender, for example).
 This system is a free criminal record check.

-How To Review Taylor County Texas (TX) Public Court Cases & Documents
+How To View Taylor County TX Public Court Cases & Documents

 In order to perform a search, users must first accept the disclaimer and click on “Official Public Records Search and Copies”.
 They should click on the same option on the next page, and then, finally, they can start searching.